solana-labs/solana/docs/src/proposals/transactions-v2.md

     pub message: Message,
 }

-// Uses custom deserialization.
-If the first bit is not set, deserialize as the
+// Uses custom serialization.
+If the first bit is set, a versioned message is
+// encoded starting from the next byte.
+If the first bit is not set, all bytes
-// original `Message` format.
-Otherwise deserialize as a versioned message. pub enum Message {
+// are used to encode the original unversioned `Message` format. pub enum Message {
   Unversioned(UnversionedMessage),
   Versioned(VersionedMessage),
 }

+// use bincode varint encoding to use u8 instead of u32 for enum tags
 #[derive(Serialize, Deserialize)]
-pub struct VersionedMessage {
+pub enum VersionedMessage {
-  // only used for differentiating between message types, must be greater than 2^7
-  prefix: u8,
-  pub message: MessageVersions,
+  Current(Box<MessageV2>)
 }

-// use bincode varint encoding to use u8 as enum discriminant
 #[derive(Serialize, Deserialize)]
-pub enum MessageVersions {
-  Current(Box<MessageV2>)
-}

 pub struct MessageV2 {
   // unchanged
   pub header: MessageHeader,